Session Files: A Surprise Cure for Stage Fright

 had been deleted from BOTH recordings.
 O-Keeeeee...

 The Gig: This is a real, swoop in and do your solo, do-or-die thing.
 After I get setup in the designated spot and retire backstage to wait, the territorial cello player shoves my footstool, mic, and chair around to make room.
 I sit through the Schubert Mass and it's time for my piece.
 The main challenge is to stay fluid because unexpectedly, the conductor (my friend, new at it) retards the whole gang at some arbitrary points (like on the second note of my solo).
 I make my entrances and survive the solos.
-No buzzes, a missed note, no clambake.
+No buzzes, one missed note, no clambake.
 Wheeww!
 The cellist, on the other hand, had a rough go of it.

 THE CURE: Oh yea, about the stage fright thing.
 You know, cold, sweaty hands, etc. .
 On pop dates, I usually consider the first song a throw-away to get settled.
 Not at all conducive to this gig's quick in-and-out solos.
 What